nvpro-samples/vk_mini_samples/samples/crash_aftermath/README.md

 This sample demonstrates how to integrate the NVIDIA Nsight Aftermath SDK to capture GPU crash dumps when `VK_ERROR_DEVICE_LOST` occurs.
 It includes 7 crash scenarios that deliberately trigger device lost through two mechanisms:

-- **TDR (Timeout Detection and Recovery):** Infinite loops in shaders that stall the GPU beyond the Windows ~2-second timeout.
+- **TDR (Timeout Detection and Recovery):** Infinite loops in shaders that stall the GPU beyond the Windows timeout, which is normally ~2 seconds on a default system.
 - **GPU page faults via BDA (Buffer Device Address):** Writing to unmapped GPU virtual memory through `buffer_reference` pointers.

 ## Prerequisites